pluscloudopen/docs/content/en/docs/working-with-pco/networks-lb-flip-sec/_index.md

 Add the destination network in CIDR notation and define a reachable IP address for the router to connect to the destination network.

 ## Security Groups
+A very important part of the network environment of your project are the security groups, which work as firewall rule sets to allow or disallow traffic to your instances.
+Only wanted traffic should allowed to reach your instances.